Top Prevention Tips: Springtime Allergies

 Allergy Options: Nasal Sprays for Seasonal Allergies

-Prescription corticosteroid nasal sprays are very effective to prevent moderate to severe seasonal allergy symptoms, and can be combined with oral antihistamines if needed.
+Corticosteroid nasal sprays are very effective to prevent moderate to severe seasonal allergy symptoms, and can be combined with oral antihistamines if needed.
+Nasacort is now available over-the-counter (OTC) without a prescription.

 Allergy Options: Leukotriene Antagonists